jacquev6/learning-mpi/README.md

 And `opal_wrapper` comes from package [openmpi-bin](https://packages.ubuntu.com/search?searchon=contents&keywords=opal_wrapper&mode=exactfilename&suite=impish&arch=any).

-@todo Try and compile using plain `gcc`, to understand what the wrapper does
+Try and compile using plain `gcc`, to understand what the wrapper does: see example "No wrappers" below.

-@todo Try and run without the wrapper, to understand what it does
+Try and run without the wrapper, to understand what it does: see example "No wrappers" below.

 Looking at the code: